-- 18.1 As no one under the age of 18 is permitted to enter an Adult Gaming Centre, MKCC will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling for such premises.
-The applicant will need to satisfy all mandatory conditions and Gambling Commission Codes of Practice and their local area risk assessment will need to identify and comply with any additional measures considered appropriate.
+- As no one under the age of 18 is permitted to enter an Adult Gaming Centre, MKCC will specifically have regard to the need to protect persons under 18 and other vulnerable persons from harm or being exploited by gambling for such premises.
+The applicant will need to satisfy all mandatory conditions and the Gambling Commission's Codes of Practice and their local area risk assessment will need to identify and comply with any additional measures considered appropriate.
 Appropriate measures may cover issues such as:

 - Proof of Age schemes

 - CCTV

 - Door Supervisors

 - Supervision of entrances/ machine areas

 - Statutory requirement to display of Gam Care stickers.

 - Physical separation of areas

 - Location of entry

 - Notices/Signage

 - Specific Opening Hours